Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: ENSCM

-EDPP: Sustainable Education Park at the Perpignan site
+EDPP: Sustainable EducaParc of the Perpignan site

-Project leader: Agnès PERRIN-DOUCEY
+Project Leader: Agnès PERRIN-DOUCEY

-Project leader: Jean-Michel MARIN
+Project Leader: Jean-Michel MARIN

-Project leader: Jean-Michel MARIN
+Project Leader: Jean-Michel MARIN

-Project leader: Moulay Said EL YOUSSOUFI
+Project Leader: Moulay Said EL YOUSSOUFI

 IPTECH: Instrumentation of educational technology platforms for measuring environmental impacts